Stained Glass Windows

 St Cecilia, the Patron Saint of music and Persis the Beloved as a teacher.
 Persis was an early Christian who appears in St Paul's Letter to the Romans.
 This window is dedicated to seven sisters by the name of Siffken who devoted their lives to art and teaching from 1835-1929.

 A specially commissioned stained glass window was added as a war memorial for those from the parish who lost their lives in the First World War.
 Their names were added to two plaques on either side of the window.
+A new page has been added as a result of our Armistice Centenary display, St Mary Magdalene Enfield and the Great War, with more details of those listed here.

 World War I Inscriptions